JesperLekland/react-native-svg-charts/README.md

 We built this library to be as extensible as possible while still providing you with the most common charts and data visualization tools out of the box.
 The Line-, Bar-, Area- and Waterfall -charts can all be extended with "accessories" and "extras".
-The `renderDecorator` prop is called on each passed `dataPoint` and allow you to simply add things such as points or other decorators to your charts.
+The `renderDecorator` prop is called on each passed `dataPoint` and allows you to simply add things such as points or other decorators to your charts.
 The `extras` and `renderExtra` prop is used to further decorate your charts with e.g intersections and projections, see the examples for more info.

 ## Common Props